What To Do About Airbnb?

 Today, the problem of over-tourism spreads far beyond Rome.
 Tourist centers like Florence, Venice, and Naples are strained to near their breaking point.
 Ditto for smaller hotspots like the Amalfi Coast and Cinque Terre.

 The problem has spread across the continent.
 Resentment between locals and visitors is on the rise.
 Last summer, massive demonstrations protesting against over-tourism erupted across Italy, Spain, Greece, and Portugal.
-Frustrated lawmakers have respond with piecemeal measures: tourist taxes, parking fees, restrictions on where visitors can sit or stand.
+Frustrated lawmakers have responded with piecemeal measures: tourist taxes, parking fees, restrictions on where visitors can sit or stand.
 I’ve seen city walls bearing spray-painted slogans including “Tourist Go Home,” “Your Airbnb was my home,” and I’ve even seen one reading, “Tourism = Terrorism.”

 Fairly or unfairly, over-tourism is blamed for contributing to everything from housing shortages and rising prices to falling birthrates, stubborn unemployment, and behavioral changes that follow when residents lose ownership over their neighborhoods.